A gentle answer turns away wrath,Proverbs 15:1 NIV

 but a harsh word stirs up anger.

 I am not much of a debater.
-But I do occasionally find myself draw into discussion over various points of doctrine.
-While my recent experience is mostly on-line, I have found this verse to be just as applicable when discussion in person as when on-line.
+But I do occasionally find myself drawn into a discussion over various points of doctrine.
+While my recent experience is mostly online, I have found this verse to be just as applicable when discussing in person as when online

 If you are really trying to help someone understand or accept your position, learn to respond with a ‘soft answer’.
 Even if their response to you is harsh, respond with gentleness and respect.
 It can be very hard.
 But it is the most effective way to get your point across.
 And, even if it does not, you have not been the source of conflict and disunity within the body of Christ.